-Leading Freight Transportation Company saves $1.4 million
+Leading freight transportation company saves $1.4 million

 A leading freight transportation company with a railway network of 32,000 route miles spread over 28 states in North America is committed to service and growth.
 The client, one of the world’s top transporters of intermodal traffic whose railway lines serve more grain-producing regions than any other railroad, has more than 45,000 employees.
 Among its core values is the drive to continuously improve by doing the right thing safely and efficiently.

-Despite having an in-house procurement department and a large team handling various requirements on a day-to-day basis, the client lacked sufficient insight into its business spend and the ability to generate meaningful information on a variety of important metrics, including suppliers by spend, regional spend distribution, volume-based top suppliers or suppliers by order.
+Despite the freight transportation company having an in-house procurement department and a large team handling various requirements on a day-to-day basis, the client lacked sufficient insight into its business spend and the ability to generate meaningful information on a variety of important metrics, including suppliers by spend, regional spend distribution, volume-based top suppliers or suppliers by order.
 There is a significant opportunity across industries for organizations to get a better handle on visibility into their overall spending behavior and to realize significant savings as a result.
-A 2014 study found that inefficient procurement tools are costing businesses in the United States and Canada more than $1.5 billion per year and wasting more than 32 million man hours.1 Another study found that spend management initiatives helped global corporations increase their contract compliance by 30.6 percent, yield savings of 92 percent from improved sourcing activities and boost their return on investment by some 40 percent.2
+A 2014 study found that inefficient procurement tools are costing businesses in the United States and Canada more than $1.5 billion per year and wasting more than 32 million man hours.
+Another study found that spend management initiatives helped global corporations increase their contract compliance by 30.6 percent, yield savings of 92 percent from improved sourcing activities and boost their return on investment by some 40 percent.

 Because the transportation company realized spend analysis is widely recognized as a fundamental enabler of business strategy and sustainable cost savings and because it had hundreds of thousands of items on purchase orders that needed to be cleansed, categorized, itemized and rationalized, it turned to PK for help.

-To address the problem, the client asked PK to provide recommendations to find sourcing opportunities and reduce unaccounted spending.
+To address the freight transportation company’s problem, the client asked PK to provide recommendations to find sourcing opportunities and reduce unaccounted spending.
 The PK team began with an analysis of a year’s worth of purchase orders for eight material classes, a project that had several phases: locating the manufacturer name and part number for each record and removing supplier duplicates; classifying or categorizing the items based on their descriptions; itemizing and rationalizing more than 400,000 pieces of data to form a catalog of unique parts or items; and analyzing the data, reporting the findings and providing recommendations.

 PK deployed a team of 40 research analysts to locate the manufacturer names and part numbers to categorize the items.
 The cleansing, classification, enrichment and collation process was completed in about six weeks.